 Beyerdynamic takes on Sony and Bose with one of its latest projects, the Beyerdynamic Lagoon ANC.
 A light-guide system, informing listeners of the headset’s connection status, battery level, and more.
 Other than that, it’s similar to what we’ve seen from other ANC headsets and boasts stellar sound quality to boot.

 Who is the Beyerdynamic Lagoon ANC for?

 What’s it like to use the Beyerdynamic Lagoon ANC?

-Using the Beyerdynamic Lagoon ANC is straightforward.
-It has a hybrid control system comprised of both touch and button controls.
+It’s easy to use the Beyerdynamic Lagoon ANC, despite the seemingly overwhelming hybrid control system comprised of both touch and button controls.
 Once you memorize its menu of gestures, you can manage playback, volume, calls, and voice assistant commands.
 The buttons lie on the outer edge of the right ear cup, the same one which houses the touch panel.
-They allow you to adjust noise cancelling intensity, enter pairing mode, and power the headset off.
-I wish Beyerdynamic placed the buttons on the left ear cup.
-There were a handful of times I accidentally hit the touch panel when increasing ANC.

 The build is sturdy despite it being predominantly plastic.
 Swiveling ear cups rotate at the yokes for a comfortable fit, but you may run into issues with the band size.
 With the headband completely retracted, set to the smallest size, it’s a tad too large for my head.

 Our unit randomly ceases music playback, occasionally requiring a complete un- and -repair process to get it to resume normally.

 Beyerdynamic inserted sensors into the Lagoon ANC, which allow it to recognize when it’s inactive.
 Most of the time this works flawlessly: set it on a table and playback pauses.
 However, if you’re looking down for a few seconds it will register this as inactivity and pause music playback.
 This was annoying when I sewed my cat’s toys back together and did minor home improvement projects.